bionanotechie/Genome-Assembly-Bacterial/README.md

 ## Step 7: Busco Evaluation
 <a name="long"></a>
 # Long Read Genome Assembly
-For long read assembly there is an additional step that is not used for short read data called base calling.
-This will be performed first in this section.
-This is the process of taking the data that the sequencer outputs, which appears as a squiggle line, and applying a base to the hills and valleys of the squiggle.
-For this step we will use the basecaller Guppy.
-To complet the assemblies, we will use flye, canu, and falcon.
-Purge Haplotags will be used to assure that the contigs that are assembled are not being combined with the Haplotig of that sequence.
-After this, the assembly will be polished via Nanopolish.
+For long read assembly there is an additional step that is not used for short read data called **base calling**.
+This is performed first before any long read assembly.
+The process involves taking the data that the sequencer outputs, which appears as a squiggle line, and applying a base to the hills and valleys of the squiggle.
+For this step we will use the basecaller **Guppy**.
+To complete the assemblies, we will use the assemblers **flye**, **canu**, and **falcon**. **Purge Haplotags** will be used to assure that the contigs that are assembled are not being combined with the Haplotig of that sequence.
+After this, the assembly will be polished via **Nanopolish**.
 Assessment of the quality of the genome assembled will be completed through the same program as with the short read data, QUAST.

 <a name="gup"></a>